Las Vegas Raiders: Legal battles

 The Raiders and Al Davis have been involved in several lawsuits throughout their history, including ones against the NFL.
 When the NFL declined to approve the Raiders' move from Oakland to Los Angeles in 1980, the team joined the Los Angeles Memorial Coliseum Commission in a lawsuit against the league alleging a violation of antitrust laws.
 The Coliseum Commission received a settlement from the NFL of $19.6 million in 1987.
 In 1986, Davis testified on behalf of the United States Football League in their unsuccessful antitrust lawsuit against the NFL.
 He was the only NFL owner to do so.

-After relocating back to Oakland, the team sued the NFL for interfering with their negotiations to build a new stadium at Hollywood Park prior to the move.
+After moving back to Oakland, the team sued the NFL for interfering with their negotiations to build a new stadium at Hollywood Park before the move.
 The Raiders' lawsuit further contended that they had the rights to the Los Angeles market, and thus were entitled to compensation from the league for giving up those rights by moving to Oakland.
 A jury found in favor of the NFL in 2001, but the verdict was overturned a year later due to alleged juror misconduct.
 In February 2005, a California Court of Appeal unanimously upheld the original verdict.

 When the Raiders moved back from Los Angeles in 1995, the city of Oakland and the Oakland–Alameda County Coliseum Authority agreed to sell Personal Seat Licenses (PSLs) to help pay for the renovations to their stadium.
 But after games rarely sold out, the Raiders filed suit, claiming that they were misled by the city and the Coliseum Authority with the false promise that there would be sellouts.
 On November 2, 2005, a settlement was announced, part of which was the abolishment of PSLs as of the 2006 season.